History

 The first record of the parish church in Bardejov dated to 1247.
 At that time, it belonged together with the settlement to the Cistercian abbey from the Polish Koprzywnica, which probably founded a grange in the area of Šariš at the beginning of the 13th century.
 In the above document, King Bela IV had to settle a border dispute between the Cistercians at the church of St. Giles, and German settlers who came from the vicinity of Prešov.
 The Cistercians left Bardejov before 1269, perhaps because of the destruction of their home abbey caused by the Mongols.
 The town, along with the parish church, became royal property, from 1376 with the status of a free royal city.
 Another document confirming the existence of the church was created in 1320, and the first local priests, John and Henry, were recorded in 1330, in connection with a rather high papal tithe, amounting 24 groschen.
 In 1352, the king allowed the town of Bardejov to organize annual fairs after St. Giles day, patron of the local church.
 Soon after, the town authorities decided to thoroughly rebuild the church, and in fact to erect a new building on the site of the old one, more impressive and fulfilling the ambitions of the wealthy patriciate.

 The construction of the Gothic church of St. Giles began around the middle of the 14th century.
-The first stage of work, i.e. the construction of the nave, was completed by the beginning of the 15th century, although already in the 1520s and 1530s, numerous construction works were recorded in documents, carried out, among others, at the tower.
-They were completed in 1443, along with the consecration.
+The first stage of work, i.e. the construction of the nave, was completed by the beginning of the 15th century, although already in the 1420s and 1430s, numerous construction works were recorded in documents, carried out, among others, at the tower, on which the clock was supposed to be hung in 1427.
+Building was completed in 1443, along with the consecration.
 In 1448 further expansion began.
 Under the direction of master Mikuláš, a sacristy with an oratory on the first floor and a larger chancel were built, but vault soon collapsed, probably as a result of construction faults.
 In 1464, master Štefan of Košice was summoned to repair the church, who at that time participated in the construction of the parish church of St. Elizabeth.
-Then, in the years 1482-1486, three chapels with a porch were added from the south.
-In addition, the tower was completed, and a late-Gothic vault was installed over the central nave at the turn of the 15th and 16th centuries.
-The construction and furnishing of the church was completed with the insertion of the late-Gothic western gallery into the nave in 1519.
+Then, in the years 1482-1486, under the supervision of the town architect Urban, three chapels were added to the south along with a porch.
+In addition, the tower was completed, the work of Johann Stemmeisen from Ansbach, on which works were recorded in 1487 and 1494.
+At the turn of the 15th and 16th centuries, a late Gothic vault was installed over the nave, and stained glass windows were to be installed in 1497.
+The construction of the church was completed with the insertion of a late Gothic western gallery into the nave in 1519.

-In the early modern period, the church was hit by numerous disasters.
-Apart from a few large fires in 1550, 1577 and 1640, these were mainly earthquakes.
-As a result of one of them, in 1774, the tower collapsed, another one in 1836 cracked the walls of the church.
+In the early modern period, the church often changed affiliation between Catholic and Protestant communities.
+Although it was not destroyed by military operations, it was visited by numerous natural disasters.
+In 1550, the tower was struck by lightning, and in 1577 there was a fire.
+After another fire in 1640, the tower had such weakened walls that in 1669 the bells were removed.
+Unfortunately, as a result of the earthquake in 1725, the tower collapsed, after which its remains burned down and deteriorated even further in 1774.
+Another earthquake in 1836 caused the walls of the remaining part of the church to crack.
 A catastrophic fire on Easter Day 1878 caused almost the entire town to burn down, and the church lost some of its roofs, among other things.
 The damages forced a thorough renovation combined with reconstruction.
 During it, in the years 1879-1899, the architect Imrich Steindl removed Renaissance and Baroque influences, which were replaced with neo-Gothic ones.
 In 1898, the church tower was rebuilt, the pillars and walls of the central nave and the vaults of the chapels were also renovated.

 Architecture